justinrichardsmusic/PGEv2_Extensions/Audio/README.md

 Run the emcompile.bat file from the root folder in your SoLoud directory and it should hopefully produce a soloud.o file as a result.
 The batch file is located in this repository.

-(NOTE: for linux builds use emcompile.sh provided by Moros1138 instead)
+(NOTE: for linux or macOS builds use emcompile.sh provided by Moros1138 instead)

 Now copy the soloud.o file into your project directory.